1. Why Your Thumbnail Is Your Most Important YouTube Asset

 13. Reviving Old Videos: How to Boost CTR with a New Thumbnail

-One of the most underutilised YouTube growth strategies is refreshing the thumbnails of existing, underperforming videos.
+One of the most underutilized YouTube growth strategies is refreshing the thumbnails of existing, underperforming videos.
 When you update a video’s thumbnail, YouTube re-evaluates the video in its recommendation system – effectively giving the video a second chance at algorithmic distribution to new audiences.

 Which Old Videos to Prioritise for Thumbnail Refreshes